What is E-Waste and How to Manage it: Tips for E-Waste Recycling

-To understand your State’s laws about e-waste disposal, including battery disposal, contact your local environmental agency.
+Contact your local environmental agency to understand your State’s laws about e-waste disposal, including battery disposal.
 They will be able to provide you with more information and advice on the best way to dispose of e-waste.

-It’s also important to check with manufacturers before disposing of any electronics, as they may have their own guidelines about how to safely discard them.
+It’s also important to check with manufacturers before disposing of any electronics, as they may have guidelines about safely discarding them.

 When it comes to reducing e-waste, recycling is essential.
 To ensure that you’re properly disposing of electronics, look for recycling centers in your State.

 These centers specialize in the safe and responsible disposal of electronic waste.
 They also often offer collection services and can provide educational materials on reducing your e-waste output.